Barrington Illinois Stay At Home Dad Divorce Rights Attorney

 What About Child Custody?

-Custody determinations are always made based on what is in the best interests of the child.
+Custody determinations, now called the allocation of parental responsibilities in Illinois, are always made based on what is in the best interests of the child.
 In earlier times, it was presumed that young children should be with their mothers, but the law no longer views it that way.
 However, some judges may still harbor a tendency to award custody to the mother, questioning whether a stay-at-home dad can meet the financial needs of the children going forward.

 Our firm's founder, attorney Donald J. Cosley, has handled these difficult issues for fathers before, and he can help you understand the potential outcomes of the custody phase of your divorce.
 We know that one of main reasons you became a stay-at-home dad in the first place is because you value your role in your child's life above all else.
 The thought of reducing or losing your involvement as a parent can be frightening.
 We want you to know that we are passionate about fathers' rights, and we will do everything we can to achieve an outcome that is healthy for you and your children.

-Contact a Rolling Meadows Child Custody and Fathers' Rights Attorney
+Contact a Rolling Meadows Parental Responsibilities and Fathers' Rights Attorney

 We invite you to talk to a lawyer at the Law Offices of Donald J. Cosley to find out more about your rights as a stay-at-home dad.
 Please call 847-253-3100, or send us an email to schedule your free initial consultation.
 We serve clients in Barrington, Palatine, Arlington Heights and all surrounding communities.